 Today we’re announcing some important changes in the way we handle DNS records (for things like SPF and DKIM).
-From now on, we only need you to edit CNAME records.
+From now on, we only need you to edit CNAME records for your sender domains.
 You won’t need to worry at all about SPF records anymore as we will automatically handle it for you!

-To be ready for the changes, you will need to login to the SMTP2GO App, go to the Settings > Sender Domains page, then click on each of your domains and add the required DNS records with your DNS provider.
-Your DNS records will need to be updated by 30 June, 2019.
+To be ready for the changes, you will need to login to the SMTP2GO App, go to the Settings > Verified Senders page, then click on each of your domains and add the required DNS records with your DNS provider.
 If you send from any domains that aren’t already there, we recommend adding those domains.

 Why are we changing the way we do this?
 There are a few major advantages.